 A Hiab crane equipped vehicle is used to deliver and lift off your container (empty containers only).
 These have a single crane arm.
 They are more expensive per mile to run that a truck without a crane attached but they are generally much cheaper than arranging a separate crane to to lift off your container.

 Side-lifter Equipped Delivery

-This option is only required if your are purchasing an export shipping container and you need the container lifting off and leaving on site before it is picked up at a later and taken to a port.
+This option is only required if you’re purchasing an export shipping container and you need the container lifting off and leaving on site before it is picked up at a later date and taken to a port.
 For this type of job you will need a heavy lifting side-lifter to pick up your loaded container.
 As these operate differently from Hiab crane vehicles its important for us to know that you intend to move the container once it is loaded.
 This option requires that we know in advance and are able to prepare for the specific site and access requirements required to ensure your job runs smoothly.

 Other Delivery Options